Einsums/Einsums/docs/sphinx/user/index.rst

 ##################

 This guide is an overview and explains the important features;
-details are found in reference.
+details are found in the reference.

 .. toctree::
     :caption: Getting started